Top 30 Data Engineering Interview Questions and Answers

 21. Design a real-time analytics pipeline for a ride-sharing app.

-A ride-sharing app generates data from drivers, passengers, locations, payments, and more.
-A real-time pipeline would look like:
+A ride-sharing app generates high-velocity data from drivers, passengers, GPS, and payments.
+Here’s how you’d architect the pipeline:

-- Kafka collects location updates, trip events, and payments in real-time.
+Ingestion: Apache Kafka collects location updates, trip events, and payment streams in real time.

-- Apache Flink or Spark Streaming processes location events to calculate live ETAs, surge pricing, or driver heatmaps.
+Processing: Apache Flink processes location events to compute live ETAs, surge pricing zones, and driver heatmaps.

 Storage: